 “It took me five years,” Lynn said of her transition.
-“I remember I got cirrhosis.
+“I remember I got psoriasis.
 I developed all these health problems.
 It was such an emotionally difficult thing for me to have family members estranged.
 It was difficult, but God was there.”

 When the transition finally lifted and life felt stable, Lynn had the opportunity to join the Christian television host John Ankerberg for a six-week series on ministering to Mormons.
 Out of this opportunity, Lynn wrote a book called “Unveiling Grace.”
 She knew God had brought her through for this ministry.

 She and Mike now minister full-time to those seeking the God of the Bible as well as those who have left the Mormon faith.
 Micah and two of his siblings began a music ministry 12 years ago, a ministry Mike and Lynn joined five years ago.

 Lynn now knows her purpose.
 You can find her answering emails, texts and calls from people every day seeking to know the God of the Bible.
 It’s not an easy ministry, but she knows she can never remain silent about her faith again.

 Find out more about the Wilder family ministry on their website.